wsvincent/djangox/README.md

 A framework for launching new Django projects quickly with a complete user authentication flow, custom user model, and social authentication options via Gmail, Facebook, Twitter, etc.

+> **NOTE**: This open source project is supported by my two published books [Django for Beginners and REST APIs with Django](https://wsvincent.com/books/).
+Learn how to build, test, and deploy websites with Django.

 ## Features

 - Django 2.0 and Python 3.6